by the numbers

 meet the dones

-Different from the Nones who have abandoned faith, "the Dones are people who are disillusioned with church.
-Though they were committed to the church for years — often as lay leaders — they no longer attend.
-Whether because they're dissatisfied with the structure, social message, or politics of the institutional church, they've decided they are better off without organized religion," writes Joshua Packard in Christianity Today.
+Once active members and leaders, the Dones have become disillusioned and dissatisfied with the hypocrisy, bureaucracy structure, social message, or politics of the institutional church.
+"They've decided they are better off without organized religion," writes Joshua Packard in Christianity Today.

-The dechurched Dones were once deeply engaged members.
-According to Packard, the vast majority had spent years in the church and in ministry positions.
+The dechurched Dones weren't nominal Christians but deeply engaged members who were ostracized and outed - most often by those who control the purse-strings, by those who could prevent breakthrough by withholding funds.
+According to Packard, the vast majority of Dones had spent years in the church and in ministry positions.
 They weren't marginal attenders.
 They knew their church had issues and they were invested in being part of the solution.

 With so many churches caught in a death-spiral of self-preservation and member exodus, church participation is at an all time low in the U.S.

 Even more worrisome is that these statistics likely do not tell the whole story.
 Those of us who have been on the inside of churches know the tendency of institutions to inflate numbers, to puff up appearances.

 Leaders are reticent to present declining numbers year after year for fear that their members will leave what appears to be a sinking ship.
 So, when asked about attendance, leaders do a statistical round-up.
 Often, way up.

 "Less than 20 percent of Americans regularly attend church — half of what the pollsters report," writes By Kelly Shattuck (April 2018) in a ChurchLeaders' article on attendance.

 Shattuck points to several studies including The Journal for the Scientific Study of Religion report that reveals that the actual number of people worshipping each week is closer to 52-million or 7.7%) rather than the pollster-reported 40% or 132-million.